 I'm an American expat currently living in Turin, Italy.
-The headlines about the Corona virus' spread in Italy are pretty scary.
+The headlines about COVID-19's spread in Italy are pretty scary.
 I put this notebook together so family, friends, and curious people can get a little insight into what's actually happening.

 The first section offers a statistical overview.
 I'll update this every day.
 The second section has some of my anecdotal observations and tracks a few headlines.
 The third section has a little bit more on the importance of evidence-based storytelling.